 - User manual in Brazilian Portuguese for the telecommunication terminal equipment destined for end users to access public interest telecommunication services

-- ANATEL label with barcode
+- ANATEL label

 - Representation Letter, in case the product is imported